 Boutique WordPress themes

 Only responsive themes that look great on mobile devices have been included here.
-These themes are also up-to-date and working with WordPress’ latest versions.
+These themes are also up-to-date and work with WordPress’ latest versions.

 1. Boutique by Kute Themes (Themeforest)